-Platinum-tipped spark plugs (if so equipped)
+Iridium-tipped spark plugs

-It is not necessary to replace platinum-tipped (A) spark plugs as frequently as conventional type spark plugs because they last much longer.
+It is not necessary to replace iridium-tipped (A) spark plugs as frequently as conventional type spark plugs because they last much longer.
 Follow the maintenance log shown in the "NISSAN Service and Maintenance Guide".
-Do not service platinum-tipped spark plugs by cleaning or regapping.
+Do not service iridium-tipped spark plugs by cleaning or regapping.

-Always replace spark plugs with recommended or equivalent ones.
+• Always replace spark plugs with recommended or equivalent ones.